-Culture tour to Iran includes visits to graceful attractions dating back to different period of Iran’s history.
+Culture tour to Iran includes visits to graceful attractions dating back to different periods of Iran’s history.
 This article introduces one of the most splendid attractions in Tehran that should not be missed in your travel to Iran: Niavaran Palace.

 The design of Niavaran Palace

 Its interior design is inspired by Iranian architecture and a touch of modern technology.
 Although the interior decoration and furniture have been designed and implemented by a French group, a stunning combination of Iranian pre and post-Islamic art is evident in it.
 There are some precious paintings by Iranian and foreign artists, valuable French and German dishes, and treasured Iranian carpets all over the place.
 The harmony of carpets and curtains is quite eye-catching.

 The palace is constructed on two floors and a half; the first floor enjoys a great hall for VIP guests and several rooms including a dining room, waiting room halls, and a private cinema.
 The bedrooms of all family members are situated on the second floor, the half-floor was also allocated to Leila, the youngest family member.
 Its architectural design is by Mohsen Foroughi, plaster work has been carried out by Master Abdollahi, mirror work by Master Ali Asghar and tile works by Master Kazempour and Ilia.

 Sahebgharaniyeh is the oldest building of Niavaran palace which was constructed as a summer resort for Naser al-Din Shah, it became his favorite resort later; although, however, he never chose to live there permanently.
 His son Mozafar al-Din Shah made slight changes to the building later.
 And, the building underwent greater changes during Mohammad Reza Pahlavi’s reign.